sagemath/sage-archive-2023-02-01/src/doc/en/installation/introduction.rst

-* polybori: provide high-level data types for Boolean polynomials and monomials, exponent vectors, as well as for the underlying polynomial rings and subsets of the powerset of the Boolean variables
+* polybori: provide high-level data types for Boolean polynomials and monomials, exponent vectors, as well as for the underlying polynomial rings and subsets of the power set of the Boolean variables

-* pynac: A modified version of GiNaC (a C++ library for symbolic mathematical calculations) that replaces the dependency on CLN by Python
+* pynac: a modified version of GiNaC (a C++ library for symbolic mathematical calculations) that replaces the dependency on CLN by Python